Office 365 SPF Record Setup: A Step-by-Step Guide

 First things first, let's make sure your SPF record knows about everyone who's legitimately sending emails for you.
 This means listing all the IP addresses and any third-party services—like your email marketing platform, CRM, or even helpdesk software—that dispatch emails using your domain.
 Your SPF record is a TXT record in your DNS settings, and it acts like an approved sender list.
 When you accurately identify all valid email sources and list them here, you make it much harder for anyone to spoof your domain.
 This is a key step in keeping your sender reputation clean and ensuring your important messages reach their destination.

-Choose the Right SPF Mechanisms
+Choosing the Right Mechanisms for Your Record

 Next up is using the correct 'language' or mechanisms in your SPF record to define these approved senders.
 The basic format usually starts with v=spf1